binarybrat/r-botreborn/README.md

 Follow [these instructions](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to get a discord bot account and add it to your server.

-Add the bot token in config.ini
+Add the bot token in config.ini (TOKEN NOT ID)

 ```
 [discord.cred]